Spain’s coronavirus deaths leap; Prince Charles now infected

-Fernando Simón, head of Spain’s health emergency coordination center, said he hoped the numbers would peak soon.
+Meanwhile, U.S. lawmakers finally agreed on a mammoth economic relief package, buoying stock markets around the world.
+The plan would support businesses through the crisis and give households one-time payments of $1,200 per adult and $500 per child.

+In Spain, the death toll shot up by more than 700 for a total of over 3,400, eclipsing the number of fatalities in China, where the outbreak began.
+Spain is now second only to Italy in the number of dead.

-“If we are not already at the peak, we are very close,” he said.
+“If we are not already at the peak, we are very close,” said Fernando Simón, head of Spain’s health emergency coordination center.
 “I cannot say that we have reached it.”
 Even once the numbers crest, it would be “counterproductive” to think about relaxing restrictions anytime soon, he added.

-The elderly are among the most vulnerable to the coronavirus, and Spain’s nursing home system has been hit particularly hard.
-Prosecutors are investigating several homes after military troops disinfecting them discovered elderly people living among suspected coronavirus victims who had died.

-Spanish media reported that 23 residents of a Madrid retirement home had died from COVID-19 or symptoms related to the new virus, news reports said.
-The residence hung up when called by The Associated Press, but its management released a statement saying it had been pleading for more staff and supplies, including virus tests, after 55 of its workers had been forced to take medical leave.
+Spanish media reported that 23 residents of a Madrid retirement home died from COVID-19 or symptoms related to the virus.
+The home’s management said it had been pleading for more staff and supplies, including virus tests, after 55 of its workers had been forced to take medical leave.

-National police also arrested two people in southern Spain on Tuesday for throwing stones and other debris at a convoy of ambulances and police vehicles as 28 elderly people were being transferred from a nursing home with a high number of infections to another facility in their town.
+Police in Spain also arrested two people for throwing stones and other debris at a convoy of ambulances and police vehicles as 28 elderly people were being transferred from a nursing home with a high number of infections to another facility in their town.

-With its health system overwhelmed, Spanish hotels have been converted into hospitals and a Madrid ice rink is being used as a temporary morgue.
-Lawmakers were set to extend the country’s lockdown for two more weeks, to April 12.

-Charles, the 71-year-old heir to the British throne, is showing mild symptoms of COVID-19 and is self-isolating at a royal estate in Scotland, his office said, adding that his wife, Camilla, has tested negative.
+Charles, the 71-year-old heir to the British throne, is showing mild symptoms of the virus and is isolating himself at a royal estate in Scotland, his office said, adding that his wife, Camilla, has tested negative.

-Charles “has been displaying mild symptoms but otherwise remains in good health and has been working from home throughout the last few days as usual,” it said.
+Charles “otherwise remains in good health and has been working from home throughout the last few days as usual,” it said.

-India, where the massive lockdown is underway, has only about 450 cases due to limited testing, but Prime Minister Narendra Modi warned that if he didn’t act now, it could set the country back decades.
+India has reported only about 450 cases because of limited testing, but Prime Minister Narendra Modi warned that if he didn’t act now, the virus could set the world’s largest democracy back decades.

-His unprecedented move is aimed at keeping the virus from overwhelming its fragile health care system, as it has done in parts of Europe and threatens to do in U.S. hotspots like New York.
+India is home to the second-largest number of people living in extreme poverty.
+Many areas have poor sanitation and health care and are vulnerable to outbreaks of disease.
+Officials struggled to enforce the restrictions.

+Tarique Anwar, a former banker, said he went out to buy milk and vegetables at a grocery store in Delhi’s Jamia Nagar neighborhood when he was confronted by a group of policemen who ordered him to go back.
+He only managed to get vegetables.

+A video shot by a passerby showed a policeman using his baton to smash the interior of a meat shop in the capital’s Zakir Nagar neighborhood.
+The shop’s owner said police also beat him up and told him he shouldn’t have opened his shop.

+“They charged inside and started abusing and beating me,” said Parvez, who uses only one name.

 Everything but essential services like supermarkets were closed.
 Normally busy railway stations in New Delhi were deserted and streets were eerily silent.

 “Delhi looks like a ghost town,” said Nishank Gupta, a lawyer.
 “I have never seen the city so quiet before.”